hblonline/cups-ipp/README.md

 ## Requirements

-This library use unix sock connection: `unix:///var/run/cups/cups.sock`

-First of all, check if you have correct access to this file: `/var/run/cups/cups.sock`
+This library requires the use of the CUPS HTTP API.
+As default base URI, you can use: `http://localhost:631/`.

 ## Implementation